Faculty & Staff: Partners in Your Child's Education

 With over 25 years of teaching experience, Maggie hails from Wimbledon, England and began her teaching career in England before moved to the United States in 1991 with her American husband.
 Since her move to Michigan, Maggie has taught in Christian schools, homeschooled her own children through middle school, taught in homeschool co-ops, substitute taught, and taught classes from her home.
 She is excited to see how the Lord has led her to AACS, where she can share both her love for teaching and her love for Christ with the students and excellent staff.
 She and her husband are members of Christ the King Church in Ann Arbor.

-BA, Elementary Education; Trinity Christian College
+BA, Special and Elementary Education; Calvin College

 Kim HubersFourth Grade